vmware/photon/docs/tdnf.md

 ## Introduction

-Photon OS manages packages with an open source, yum-compatible package manager called tdnf, for Tiny DNF.
+Photon OS manages packages with an open source, yum-compatible package manager called tdnf, for [Tiny Dandified Yum](https://github.com/vmware/tdnf).
 Tdnf keeps the operating system as small as possible while preserving yum's robust package-management capabilities.

 On Photon OS, tdnf is the default package manager for installing new packages.
 It is a C implementation of the DNF package manager without Python dependencies.
 DNF is the next upcoming major version of yum.